deatrich/linux-home-server/appendix.md

 ```

 Lastly, let's add a *label* to this partition to make it easier to mount
-the filesystem in the future.
+the file system in the future.
 We will use the label *PI-DATA*:

 ```shell
 $ sudo tune2fs -L PI-DATA /dev/sde3